Jorge Soler Player Props: Marlins vs. Blue Jays

-The Miami Marlins, including Jorge Soler (.578 on-base percentage in past 10 games, 212 points above season-long percentage), battle starter Jose Berrios and the Toronto Blue Jays at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins, including Jorge Soler (.565 on-base percentage in past 10 games, 202 points above season-long percentage), battle starter Yusei Kikuchi and the Toronto Blue Jays at LoanDepot park, Tuesday at 6:40 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Nationals.
+In his most recent game, he collected three RBI (going 1-for-4 with a home run) against the Blue Jays.

 Jorge Soler Game Info & Props vs. the Blue Jays